Skip to Main Content

 Adult Evidence-Based Practices

-- In December 2024, the Centers for Medicare & Medicaid Services (CMS) approved SPAs 24-0042, 24-0051, and 24-0052, establishing ACT, FACT, CSC for FEP, Clubhouse Services, Enhanced Community Health Worker Services, and IPS Supported Employment as covered Medi-Cal services effective January 1, 2025.
-BH-CONNECT empowers Medi-Cal members with significant behavioral health needs to take advantage of a variety of new, evidence-based practices.
+In December 2024, the Centers for Medicare & Medicaid Services (CMS) approved SPAs 24-0042, 24-0051, and 24-0052, establishing Assertive Community Treatment (ACT), Forensic ACT (FACT), Coordinated Specialty Care (CSC) for First Episode Psychosis (FEP), Clubhouse Services, Enhanced Community Health Worker (CHW) Services, and Individual Placement and Support (IPS) Supported Employment as covered Medi-Cal services.

-- Effective January 1, 2025, county behavioral health plans (BHPs, inclusive of mental health plans and Drug Medi-Cal Organized Delivery System plans) and Drug Medi-Cal programs have the option to cover one or more of the following BH-CONNECT evidence-based practices (EBPs) within the Specialty Mental Health Services (SMHS), Drug Medi-Cal (DMC), and/or Drug Medi-Cal Organized Delivery System (DMC-ODS) delivery systems.
-These include:
+County behavioral health delivery systems have the option to cover one or more BH-CONNECT EBPs within the Specialty Mental Health Services (SMHS), Drug Medi-Cal (DMC), and/or Drug Medi-Cal Organized Delivery System (DMC-ODS) programs.

 Assertive Community Treatment (ACT):

-- ACT is a community-based, team-based service to help members cope with the symptoms of their mental health condition and develop or restore skills to function in the community.
+• ACT promotes recovery by helping members cope with the symptoms of their behavioral health conditions and acquire the skills they need to function and remain integrated in the community.

-- ACT provides members with a multidisciplinary team that typically consists of a psychiatrist, nurse, case managers, peers, and other licensed mental health professionals.
+• ACT is provided by a multidisciplinary team that typically consists of a psychiatrist, nurse, peer support specialists, and other behavioral health practitioners.

 Forensic ACT (FACT):

-- FACT builds on the evidence-based ACT model to address the complex needs of members with serious mental illness who are also involved with the criminal justice system.
+• FACT adapts the ACT model to address the complex needs of members with significant behavioral health needs who are also involved with the criminal justice system.

-- By addressing criminogenic risks and needs, FACT has been shown to improve functioning and reduce hospitalizations, homelessness, incarceration, and violations of probation and parole among enrolled participants.
-In opt-in counties, FACT can complement parallel initiatives designed to better meet the health care needs of the justice-involved population, such as the CalAIM Justice-Involved Reentry Initiative, the California Health & Human Services Agency (CalHHS) Incompetent to Stand Trial Workgroup, and Assembly Bill 1976.4 (Eggman, 2020).
+• By addressing criminogenic risks and needs, FACT has been shown to improve functioning and reduce hospitalizations, homelessness, incarceration, and violations of probation and parole among enrolled members.

 Coordinated Specialty Care (CSC) for First Episode Psychosis (FEP)

-- CSC is a person-centered, team-based service that helps members cope with the symptoms of their mental health condition and to function and remain integrated in the community.
+• CSC promotes recovery by providing timely and integrated support during the critical initial stages of psychosis to help members cope with the symptoms of their mental health condition and to function and remain integrated in the community.

 Individual Placement and Support (IPS) Supported Employment:

-- IPS Supported Employment helps support individuals living with behavioral health needs in obtaining and sustaining competitive employment in the community to support their recovery.
+• IPS supports individuals living with behavioral health needs in obtaining and sustaining competitive employment to support their recovery.

 Enhanced Community Health Worker (CHW) Services:

-- Enhanced CHW are preventive services prevent disease, disability, and other health conditions or their progression; to prolong life; and promote physical and behavioral health.
-Enhanced CHW services includes all of the same components and requirements as CHW preventive services, which became a Medi-Cal benefit beginning July 1, 2022, but are tailored to Medi-Cal members who meet the access criteria for specialty mental health and/or substance use disorder services.
+• Enhanced CHW are preventive services prevent disease, disability, and other health conditions or their progression; to prolong life; and promote physical and behavioral health.

 Clubhouse Services: